Quy-Anh/Quy-Anh/README.md

 [![SOFTWARE](https://skillicons.dev/icons?i=ae,pr,ps,ai,xd,blender,obsidian,visualstudio,vscode)]()

 ## Code Works
+### General
+- Integration of MongoDB with applications.
+- Proficiency in working with APIs.
+- Experience in hosting applications on platforms like Heroku and DigitalOcean.
+- Expertise in domain configuration and DNS management.
+- Development of threaded web applications similar to Reddit or Twitter.
+- Creation of custom login and profile pages.
+- Implementation of wishlist features on web pages.
+- Integration of Shopify with web applications.

 ### 2019 — Discord.JS Bot "Exclusive"
 A Discord bot designed for a membership-only server, offering access to exclusive features and monitoring tools.
 The bot integrates databases and APIs for enhanced functionality and is created using Discord.JS library v14.
 - [Repository display](https://quyanh.xyz/work/development.html)